 Bellamah Avenue NW west of 12th Street is a major local street serving as a transition between the Central Core and industrial properties, but is also an important pedestrian and bicycle connection to the Village Center.
-The design of Bellamah Avenue needs to serve heavy vehicle traffic accessing industrial properties, vehicular traffic access the Central Core and Village Center uses, and to buffer pedestrians from this traffic to encourage walking and biking.
+The design of Bellamah Avenue needs to serve heavy vehicle traffic accessing industrial properties, vehicular traffic access the Central Core and Village Center uses, and buffer pedestrians from this traffic to encourage walking and biking to the Eastern Gateway uses.